 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The study was to investigate the effect of acute pancreatitis (AP) with the tumor recurrence pattern of pancreatic ductal adenocarcinoma (PDAC) and tumor-specific survival.
-Our study showed that moderate or severe AP was statistically significantly related to early recurrence, and patients with moderate or severe AP developed recurrence earlier than those without.
-Moderate or severe AP was adversely correlated with overall and relapse-free survival of patients with PDAC.
-Surgeons are thus urged to decrease the complications of endoscopic retrograde cholangiopancreatography and make efforts to diagnose PDAC timely in patients who present with AP in order to improve the oncological outcomes of PDAC.
+Core tip: This study investigated the effects of acute pancreatitis (AP) on the tumor recurrence pattern of pancreatic ductal adenocarcinoma (PDAC) and tumor-specific survival.
+We found that moderate or severe AP was significantly related to early recurrence, and patients with moderate or severe AP developed recurrence earlier than those without.
+Moderate or severe AP was adversely correlated with overall and disease-free survival of patients with PDAC.
+Surgeons are thus urged to reduce the complications of endoscopic retrograde cholangiopancreatography and make efforts to diagnose PDAC timely in patients who present with AP in order to improve the oncological outcomes of PDAC.

 Feng Q, Li C, Zhang S, Tan CL, Mai G, Liu XB, Chen YH.
 Recurrence and survival after surgery for pancreatic cancer with or without acute pancreatitis.
 World J Gastroenterol 2019; In press